More than Just a “Thank You”—a Token of Appreciation

 “I kept mine as a reminder of the great program we have created.
 I also keep it visible on my desk as a reminder to recognize people often for their contributions,” she added.

 Keeler and a recognition committee of cross departmental employees looked to other zoos’ employee recognition programs as they were designing Woodland Park Zoo’s program.
 The committee was inspired by the zoo in Phoenix, which uses paper fashioned to look like a dollar bill.
-The Woodland Park Zoo opted for a coin instead, not only because the zoo uses tokens for other purposes, but also because it was a more sustainable option.
+The Woodland Park Zoo opted for a coin instead, not only because the zoo uses custom tokens for other purposes, but also because it was a more sustainable option.

 “Sustainability is a core value here, we’re always looking for ways to reduce waste and reuse materials, so the coin made sense over a piece of paper,” she said.